damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Behavioral model/README.md

 ## **How to document a behavioral model?**

+*Documentation of a behvioral model depends to each project.
+Beacuse there are diferent type of simulation to analyze the behavioral model of a product based on that is solid or fluid.

  ### **1. Simulation models**

 - **Definition:** *A simulation model enables the designers to test whether the design specifications are met by performing computer simulations rather than experiments on the physical prototype.It promises a more comprehensive exploration of design alternatives and a better-performing final design.*